 - a.
-Providers will receive a certificate documenting hours precepted during a clinical year.
-Each rotation is worth 200 hours per student. - b.
+Providers will receive a certificate documenting precepting hours as outlined above. - b.
 Issue the preceptor a certificate of Affiliate Faculty when University qualifications are met. - c.
 Coordinate student clinical rotations and maintain education records. - d.
 Maintain PA Program accreditation. - e.
 Provide liability insurance for the student. - f.
 Provide the student a basic fund of knowledge during the didactic year.